Do you think you might have a problem with alcohol? We’re going to tell you the signs to look out for that point to an alcohol problem.

 - Experienced alcohol withdrawal symptoms such as trouble sleeping, shakiness, restlessness, nausea, sweating, racing heart, seizure, or hallucinations

 If you’ve answered yes to two or three questions, you or your loved one may have a mild case of AUD.
-If you’ve answered yes to four or five questions, then it might be a moderate case of AUD.
+If you’ve answered yes to four or five questions, it might be a moderate case of AUD.
 If yes has been answered for six criteria or more, you or your loved one may have severe AUD, and treatment may be necessary.

 Signs Vary By Individual